BCIT-CST-DTC10/1800-202430_DTC10/README.md

 ## 1. Project Description

-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
+Our team, DTC 10, is developing a web application to help students find and access study spots easily with user reviews and ratings from fellow students.

 ## 2. Names of Contributors